emjosephs/capsella-eqtl/matrix-eQTL.md

-##Get the batch-corrected expression data together for mapping
+## Get the batch-corrected expression data together for mapping (batch-correction was done in *wgcna.md*)

 ```r
 load('data/wgcna-files/combatOutput.rda')